Founding of ASHI

 The meeting was held in Passaro's office at Rutgers University and attracted inspectors from New York, New Jersey and Connecticut.
 The group agreed that forming an organization would provide them the necessary foundation to evolve the practice of home inspection into a fully realized profession.
 As the meeting wrapped up, it was decided that name of the organization would be the "Tri-State Association of Home Inspectors," and next step for these inspectors would return home to enlist local inspectors to its cause.
 They motivated new members using the simple message that without an organization behind them, the American public may not accept home inspectors as professionals.
 As more members joined, expanding further across the country the name of the organization was updated to "American Society of Home Inspectors," to reflect the evolution into a national organization.

 At this stage, ASHI had members representing about 60 different home inspection companies.
-These members who joined ASHI prior to April 1977 were appointed charter level membership, and resume their objective of laying the groundwork for the organization.
+These members who joined ASHI prior to April 1977 were appointed charter level membership, and resumed their objective of laying the groundwork for the organization.
 For this undertaking, the members divided themselves into committees that would focus on a specific task such as internal operations, standardizing the practice of home inspection, and educating the public and lawmakers about this budding profession.